X

 • Deduct moving expenses.
 Members of the military who have a permanent change of station can deduct any unreimbursed moving expenses.
 You cannot deduct the moving expenses the military pays for.

 • Take advantage of tax filing extensions.
 It’s not easy to file your taxes when you are serving overseas.
 Those in combat zones are automatically given a 180-day extension for filing their tax returns, paying taxes, and filing a claim for a refund.
 The only taxes you must pay by the April 15 filing deadline are your Social Security and Medicare taxes.
-Unlike civilians who take the filing extension, you don’t have to do anything to apply for it, and you won’t pay or penalties on taxes you owe.
+Unlike civilians who take the filing extension, you don’t have to do anything to apply for it, and you won’t pay interest or penalties on taxes you owe.
 You can also take this extension if you are continuously hospitalized for injuries received while serving.

 • Keep your state of residency the same.
 Being in the military means many moves.
 If moving and changing your state of residence negatively affects your taxes, you and your spouse can retain your state residency for tax purposes even while stationed elsewhere.
-This can prevent your current state from taxing your or your spouse’s income, and if the employer does withhold , you can file a nonresident return to get those refunded.
+This can prevent your current state from taxing your or your spouse’s income, and if the employer does withhold state taxes, you can file a nonresident return to get those refunded.
 However, you will have to report the income to your state of residency and pay applicable taxes.

 • Take advantage of tax filing help.
 Check with your base to see if you can get free tax preparation help.
 You can also file electronically through Military OneSource MilTax.